sumant86/node-rest-api/readme.md

     persistence for products & Mysql & MSSql connector to connect with database.

 -   `connectors`: The connector layer allows application to connect with database for all queries.
-Currently connectors are available for MySql & Mssql.
-For this database details credentials need to be added to .env file.
-    MYsql connector is using mysql driver.
-MSSql connector is using mssql & tedious driver, it is upon user to choose the drivers based on flexiblity.
+Currently connectors are available for `MySql` & `Mssql`.
+Mysql connector is using `mysql` driver.
+MSSql connector is using `mssql` & `tedious` driver, it is upon user to choose the drivers based on flexiblity.

 -   The `utils` folder contains useful utilities and helpers.